-Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed may vary and may result in reporting amounts that are too high or too low in any particular period.
+Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in reporting amounts that are too high or too low in any particular period.
 To date, there have not been any material adjustments to our prior estimates of accrued research and development expenses.